trungnh181795/udacity-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Project description

+In the MyReads project, I'll create a bookshelf app that allows I to select and categorize books I have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that I will use to persist information as I interact with the application.
-## Available Scripts
+### Available Scripts

-In the project directory, you can run:
+In the project directory, I can run:

+### `npm install` or `yarn install`

+Install required packages to start project

 ### `npm start` or `yarn start`